• No notifications yet.

 Getting there

-When arriving at Belo Horizonte/Confins–Tancredo Neves International Airport, there are various options to get to the Federal University of Minas Gerais (UFMG), which is located approximately 36 km (22 miles) away.
+When arriving at Belo Horizonte/Confins–Tancredo Neves International Airport, there are various options to get to the Federal University of Minas Gerais (UFMG), which is located 36 km (22 miles) away.

 Public transport